-Treatment of risk mitigation Risk Transfers n strategies Reinsurance For further details, see the Reinsurance receivables/recoverables section of the Credit risk grid.
+P&C Health Life Treatment of risk mitigatio Risk Transfers n strategies Reinsurance For further details, see the Reinsurance receivables/recoverables section of the Credit risk grid.
 Factors applied to amounts net of reins.
 Half the related reinsurance credit risk charge is added to a portion on insurance risk (i.e. reserve risk, or R4) under covariance, with the other half in with other credit risk (R3) under covariance.
 Factors applied to amounts net of reinsurance.
 The related credit risk is included in C1o, with other asset risk.
 Deductibles Factors applied to amounts net of deductible.
 Factors applied to amounts net of deductible.
 Loss-sensitive contracts and other policy experience credits Percent credit applied to extent WP or loss reserve is from loss sensitive business.
 Credit is 30% of the charge for primary lines, 15% for reinsurance lines. same as Life Partial (50%) credit for premium stabilization reserves.
-Dividends Not reflected as a risk item.
-In addition, neither the premium base (for R5) nor the expense ratio include the impact of dividends.
-Not reflected Partial (50%) credit for future dividend reserves applied to "adjusted capital."
+Dividends Not reflected Partial (50%) credit for future dividend reserves applied to "adjusted capital."
 Not otherwise reflected.
-Policy Limits Not reflected, other than to extent reflected in company experience adjustment through historic loss ratio or reserve development impacts.
-The net retention on an individual risk basis is used in calculating the alternative minimum insurance risk charges unless retention exceeds the formula cap.
+Policy Limits The net retention on an individual risk basis is used in calculating the alternative minimum insurance risk charges unless retention exceeds the formula cap.
 For life products, the charge is based on net amount a of insurance, net of reinsurance, less net reserves.
 For health products, same as Health.
 Other Managed Care credits reflect transfer of insurance risk to other Health Entities or providers.
 Credit risk from providers accepting capitation risk is provided for in H3.
 The non-zero credits range from 10% to 50%.
 Same as Health, but with the risk placed in C3.
-Managed care credits not allowed where the intermediaries are non-regulated affiliates
+Managed care credits not allowed where the intermediaries are non-regulated affiliates.